top software composition analysis tools

 Overview:

-Snyk is one of the most well-known software composition analysis tools, widely favored for its developer-first approach and strong ecosystem integrations.
+Snyk is one of the most well-known Sca Security tools, widely favored for its developer-first approach and strong ecosystem integrations.
 From the start, it allows teams to detect and remediate vulnerabilities directly within their development environments, making it especially appealing for agile DevSecOps workflows.

 However, although it is widely adopted, Snyk primarily focuses on SCA and lacks advanced capabilities such as reachability analysis, exploitability scoring, and real-time malware detection.
 As a result, its coverage may fall short for teams seeking more comprehensive open-source security.